itsmais/syria-fire-relief/README.md

 # syria-fire-relief
 A fire crisis relief website to match hosts with affected families.
-The website is in the Arabic language.
+The website's interface is in Arabic.
 Collaboration is welcome.